 Different legends offer different playstyles.
 But the general rule is this: risk a lot and you may win a lot.
 There is no benefit in being passive because this game is a battle royale.
 Those who take successful fights early on gain substantial advantages over those who try to hide away and wait for the ideal moment to make a move.

 Apart from their 3 unique abilities, legends do not offer additional layers of complexity.
 They have no attributes and their weapons are those that you get your hands on during the game.
-So the MOBA element is only partially implemented.
+The MOBA element is only partially implemented but this game is still a great pick for fans of games like League of Legends who want to try something new.

-Paladins falls into the same category as the previous three games on this list: Valorant, Overwatch, and Apex Legends.
-However, it was released in 2016, so it was one of the first.
+Paladins falls into the same category as the previous three games on this list.
 The playstyle it offers is very unique, so you will either hate it or love it.
 There’s no in-between.

 Paladins makes extensive use of MOBA elements and often feels like Smite, despite being a hero-based shooter.
 The design of the game is extremely dynamic and encourages unpredictability.
 Each character can fully customize itself by choosing cards that give enhancements.